sidharthramesh-TA/genai/BERT/BERT.md

 ## Changing Nature of ChatGPT

+GPT's like other models have been subject to intense iterations and improvements over time.
+Several studies have been made to understand the performance of models and to benchmark them against new heights.
+One such [paper that compares ChatGPT 3.5 and 4](https://ar5iv.labs.arxiv.org/html/2307.09009) gives an insight on the various problems that were subjected to it

-Models like 3.5 and 4 are evaluated for problems like
+Models like ChatGPT 3.5 and 4 are evaluated for problems like

 1. Math problems
 2. Sensitive/dangerous questions